Mujahedyousef/data-structures-and-algorithms/javascript/code-challenges/data _structure/hash-Table/hashTable.md

 ## Challenge

-### Implement a Hashtable Class with the following methods:
+### Implement a Hashtable Class with the following methods

 1. set